 1. Learn to Schedule what’s important

-Setting alarms to monitor times to go to bed and times to wake up.
+Set reminders to monitor the time you go to bed and wake up.
 This practice can make you more rested and effective.
-And, it is an important aspect of self-care.
+And it is an essential aspect of self-care.
 Otherwise, we can fall into the unhealthy practice of running our batteries too low.

 2. Personal Appearance and Wellbeing

-Attempt to look good.
-This means looking good on your own terms not what the cultural narrative projects.
+Learn to be authentic, which means looking good on your terms, not what the cultural narrative expects.
 The difference here could be very drastic.
-What you feel makes you look “good” could differ greatly from the projections of the culture based on religious bias and consumerism.
-This is one of the elements of self-compassion that runs contrary to the culture.
+What you feel makes you look “good” could differ from the projections of the culture based on religious bias and consumerism.
+It’s another element of self-compassion that runs contrary to the culture.

 It is immediately apparent because you will stand out from the crowd.
 So it takes courage.

-So, one needs to “learn” their own style and look.
-This requires time for the next self-compassion practice.
 When you feel you look good, then you feel better about life.
-A positive outlook is important to your health and wellbeing.
+A positive outlook is vital to your health and wellbeing.
 Find out who you are apart from the cultural narrative.

-Also, be careful of social media contains with both politics and religion.
+Also, be careful of social media, as it often contains both politics and religion.
 These subjects are divisive and lead to emotional turmoil.
 You want your alone time to be peaceful.
-Instead of reinforcing self-hypnosis and group hypnosis manipulation programming, you want to engage your intuition rather than reinforce groupthink manipulation programming that may be a part of your culture.
+Instead of reinforcing self-hypnosis and group hypnosis manipulation programming, you want to engage your intuition—it’s the preventative medicine for religious ideology.

 4. Embrace Nature

 Spend time outdoors.
-Learn the basic practices for moving and seated mindfulness meditation.
-Learn the Japanese technique for using the mindfulness waking technique called “Forest Bathing.”
-This is the cornerstone of their health and wellness program.
-If you are so inclined dig deeper into other grounding techniques like the tree grounding process we recommend.
+Learn the essential practices for moving and seated mindfulness meditation.
+Learn the Japanese technique for using the mindfulness waking technique called “Forest Bathing,” It’s the cornerstone of their health and wellness program.
+Dig deeper into other grounding techniques like the tree grounding process.

 5. Foster Your Creativity

 Find an outlet for your creativity.
 If you do the above practices, you’ll probably find yourself drawn to some creative outlet.
 You can coax this out by creating and using a spiritual journal.
-Here you’ll simply start writing ideas, goals, and thoughts.
-You’ll find that we each have access to our own unique inner voice.
-We recommend the use of a paper-based journal because your handwriting has a way of encouraging your inner creative voice.
+Here you’ll start writing ideas, goals, and thoughts.
+You’ll find that we each have access to our unique inner voice.
+We recommend using a paper-based journal because your handwriting has a way of encouraging your inner creative voice.